 Unsecured and vulnerable servers continue to be a major entry point for malicious threat actors.
 Consistent Server installation policies, ownership and configuration management are all about doing the basics well.

-It is aimed to apply to the window server estate.
-For other operating systems and IT infrastructure, they are free to apply their own rules and refer to their own standards
+to the window server estate.
+For other operating systems and IT infrastructure, they are here goes something else their own rules and refer to their own standards

+New content

 Purpose